dcarrillo11/PHaDA/README.md

 `python main.py query.fasta subject.fasta`

+`main.py` takes two arguments: the query fasta file and the subject fasta file.
+Both arguments are mandatory.

 PHaDA creates its own directory for each run.
 The directory is created at the actual working directory.

 ## Output